Bone Fracture -Types, Causes, Symptoms, and Treatments

 • Medical conditions that affect the bones, such as osteoporosis.

 Several other factors account for a bone fracture, and it differs from one person to another.
-Generally speaking, our bones become weaker as we grow old, and so the chance of getting affected by any medical condition that affects the bones is higher as we age.
+Generally speaking, the bones become weaker as one age, so the chance of getting affected by any medical condition that affects the bones is higher.
 So, people above the age of 45 have an increased risk of getting bone fractures compared to younger adults.

 What Are the Symptoms of Bone Fracture?